webersab/relationExtractionPipeline/pipeline/README.txt

 * > wget https://lindat.mff.cuni.cz/repository/xmlui/bitstream/handle/11234/1-1990/udpipe-ud-2.0-conll17-170315.tar
 * > tar -xvf udpipe-ud-2.0-conll17-170315.tar

-DBPedia-to-FIGER types mapping file:
-Download the following file from the DBPedia dumps (to keep this in line with the AGDISIS index we recommend using the 2016-04 version: freebase_links_de.ttl.gz
+DBPedia-to-FIGER types mapping file: <<<Complete this section>>> Download the following file from the DBPedia dumps (to keep this in line with the AGDISIS index we recommend using the 2016-04 version: freebase_links_de.ttl.gz
-Download the following files:
-freebasetypefile = 'entity2type_names.txt.gz'
-figertypefile = 'types.map.gz'
+Ensure that you have a copy of the following file: <<<Ask Javad who to attribute this to>>> entity2type_names.txt.gz
-Run scripts/DBPedia_to_FIGER.py
+Run command: python scripts/DBPedia_to_FIGER.py (constructs the types.map.gz file referenced in config.ini)

 INSTRUCTIONS